dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 * The second is forming a sequential ordering of transactions and determining their commit finality.
 To do this, it must solve BFT Consensus utilizing the DAG.

+The advent of DAG Trans is that while solving BFT Consensus, parties spread messages that carry useful payloads (e.g., transactions).
+Moreover, parties can continue sending messages and the DAG keep growing even when Consensus is stalled.
+Eventually, when Consensus makes progress, it can succinctly refer to all the messages that accumulated in the DAG and commit them.

 It is funny how the community made a full circle, from early distributed consensus systems to where we are today.
 I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems,